Stock market today: Asian shares mostly advance after Wall St comeback from worst loss since 2022

 On the losing side of Wall Street was Ford Motor, which tumbled 18.4% after reporting profit that fell short of expectations.
 Its net income fell in part on rising warranty and recall costs.

-Brent crude, the international standard, also was up 15 cents, at $81.54 per barrel.
+Brent crude, the international standard, picked up 13 cents to $81.52 per barrel.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.